Dual Diagnosis Support

 CooperRiis is a primary mental health program that supports those with a history of addiction.
 Our support of “dual diagnosis” recovery means helping all residents achieve mental wellness while helping those with a history of addiction maintain lasting sobriety.
 Although CooperRiis is not a substance use program and does not provide detox, many of our residents have histories that include alcohol, cannabis, or prescription drug use disorders.
-Process addictions, such as video games, phones, and screen addictions, are also common in the histories of those we treat.
-For anyone considering CooperRiis, especially those with active heroin use or who have not yet committed to or achieved sobriety, we recommend substance abuse treatment prior to admission.
+Process addictions, such as video games, phones, and screen addictions, are common in those we treat.
+For anyone considering CooperRiis, especially those with active heroin use or who have not yet committed to or achieved sobriety, we recommend substance abuse treatment before admission.

-Imagine for a moment that you want to lose weight and you have three experts to help you: a nutritionist, a personal trainer, and a doctor.
+Imagine for a moment that you want to lose weight, and you have three experts to help you: a nutritionist, a personal trainer, and a doctor.
 Now imagine that these three people never speak to one another.
-The doctor knows that you have problems regulating your bloodsugar, but never shares that with your nutritionist.
-Your nutritionist puts lots of fruit on your dietary plan not knowing that this may make your insulin regulation problem worse.
-Finally, you arrive at the gym with your blood sugar shooting sky high, or dipping too low, and your personal trainer doesn’t understand why your energy levels vary so much.
+The doctor knows that you have problems regulating your blood sugar, but never shares that with your nutritionist.
+Your nutritionist puts lots of fruit on your dietary plan, not knowing that this may make your insulin regulation problem worse.
+Finally, you arrive at the gym with your blood sugar shooting sky-high or dipping too low, and your trainer doesn’t understand why your energy levels vary so much.
 You may make some headway on your goals, but you also may give up, frustrated with how terrible you feel.
 Now imagine an entirely different scenario where these three experts are communicating vital information with one another.
-It’s much more likely you’ll have success with your weight loss goals when everyone who is helping you has all the information needed.
-This example illustrates why integrated treatment works well for dual diagnoses.
+It’s much more likely you’ll succeed with your weight loss goals when everyone who is helping you has all the information needed.
+This example illustrates why an integrated treatment works well for dual diagnoses.

 What are the building blocks of Integrated Treatment?